Back to all blogs

 Understanding the Key Blood Markers

-When you receive a thyroid report, it can often feel like a jumble of letters and numbers.
+A thyroid report can feel complex.
 Understanding these markers is the first step in taking control of your health.

 How Often Should You Test if You Are Undiagnosed?